emilsjolander/rest/README.md

 rest
 ====
-A very plain and simple web request router for go.
-The goal was to make something that was both fun, easy, and flexible to use while respecting the great type system of the go language.
-Everything is built around the `http.Handler` interface which makes it very easy to write all kinds of middleware.
-One this that might not be very idomatic but i have found really cleans my code up is to report errors via panics.
-This allows me to right functions such as `RequireUser()` which will act like before filters in other libraries.
+A simple web request router for go.
+The goal with rest is to enable flexible request routing while respecting the great type system of the Go language.
+Everything is built around the `http.Handler` interface which makes your code both type safe and easy to integrate with other libraries.
+There is no use of the `interface{}` type in the library as keeping Go's static typing is one of the main goals.
+One thing that might not be very idomatic but i have found really cleans my code up is to report errors in handlers via panics.
+This allows you to write functions such as `RequireUser(*http.Request)` which will act like a before filters.

-example
+Example
 -------
 ```go
 import (
 	"fmt"
 	"net/http"